remorses/middleflare/README.md

 ## Environment variables

-To use environment variables you need to inject them in the build command, here is an example using Doppler to inject them
+To use environment variables in your middleware you will need to inject them in the build command, here is an example using [Doppler](https://www.doppler.com) to inject them

 ```toml
 # ...